-{\it Proof of Lemma \ref{lem:tail_z}.} Comparing to~\eqref{eqn:queue_z_condition}, it suffices to prove that $\Pp(Z>t,S>H)=o(t^{-\kappa})$, which is understood as follows: when $Z$ is large, the height $H$ of the first excursion tends to be large as well while the other excursions are independent of $Z$, hence $H$ gets likely to be the maximum $S$ of $V$ over all of $\Z_+$.
+\mbox{} \begin{pf*}{Proof of Lemma~\ref{lemtailz}} Compared to \eqref{eqnqueuezcondition}, it appears sufficient to prove that $\Pp(Z>t,S>H)=o(t^{-\kappa})$, which is understood as follows: when $Z$ is large, the height $H$ of the first excursion tends to be large as well, while the other excursions are independent of $Z$, hence, $H$ is likely to be the maximum $S$ of $V$ over all of $\Z_+$.
 More precisely: first, for $\ell_t>0$,